-Since you were among the 346 Representatives who signed the January 28, 2022, letter supporting Medicare Advantage (MA) sponsored by the Better Medicare Alliance, the health insurance industry's lobbying front, you are aware that many MA plans offer some level of hearing, vision and dental benefits.
-These benefits are denied to the 30 million original Medicare enrollees.
+You may be aware that 346 Representatives signed a January 28, 2022 letter supporting Medicare Advantage (MA) sponsored by the Better Medicare Alliance, the health insurance industry's lobbying front.
+To your credit you did not sign the letter.

-How can you justify this discrimination to your original Medicare constituents?
+How can those Representatives justify supporting MA plans that offer some level of hearing, vision and dental benefits, when those benefits are denied to the 30 million original Medicare enrollees?
 Furthermore, Congress is giving taxpayer dollars from general revenues to health insurers to advance Medicare privatization which most Americans oppose.

 Taxpayer payments to MA plans were \$53 billion in 2022 and expected to be \$75 billion this year.
 That is \$205 million a day in subsidies!
 In 2023, CMS will pay private insurance companies 4% more for MA plan enrollees than they will pay for original Medicare Fee-for-Service (FFS) beneficiaries.
 No matter what party you are in or what you say about budgets, you need to know that seniors are speaking out, asking why, when my neighbor and I both have asthma, does he get his air filter changed, carpets cleaned and free over the counter drugs?
 Who is responsible for the rebates of \$2,354 a year for him but not me?